transientskp/tkp/documentation/userref/config/job_params_cfg.rst

    Integer.
 Determines the size of the subsection used for RMS measurement: the central ``1/f`` of the image will be used (where f=rms_est_fraction).

+``bandwidth_max``
+   Float.
+Limit the maximum bandwidth used when determining if two images belong to the same 'band' grouping.

 .. _job_params_quality:

 ``quality_lofar`` Section